armijnhemel/devicecode/doc/tui.md

 ### Adding more filter options

 When adding a new filtering option the code needs to be changed in a few places, depending on what functionality is needed.
-The three places where code needs to be changed:
+The four places where code needs to be changed:

+* `deviceode_tui.py` - the dictionary `TOKEN_NAMES` needs to be updated.
 * `devicecode/suggester.py` - this code controls the type ahead suggestions.
   This is not mandatory to have for filtering, but it is useful for users.
 * `devicecode/filter.py` - this code controls the filtering validation, as well